tfeb/tfeb-lisp-toys/README.md

 (force (let ((x 1)) (delay (+ x 2))))
 ```

 works the way it should.
+As well as the things you'd normally expect a promise to do, promises keep their source forms: this has no use other than debugging.

 **`delay`** is a macro which turns one or more forms into a promise: `(delay form ...)` will return a promise which, when forced, will evaluate the forms and return their value[^5].